bjoern-sellnau/vaccine/README.md

 ```

 The module name/id given to `define` is the full name, so be careful that no two
-modules use the same name.
-It is best to prefix your module names with the
+modules use the same name. **It is important to prefix your module names with
-name of your app or lib, separated by a slash.
+the name of your app or lib, separated by a slash**.

 ### Relative require ###